mayank-sharma-97/python-github-action/README.md

 # python-github-action
-Tutorial for CI/CD in python using GitHub Action.
+Sample for CI/CD in python using GitHub Action.